frankshearar/Home/Packaging-Icon-within-the-nupkg.md

 * The icon image will be a part of the nupkg
 * New nuspec property `<icon>icon.png</icon>`
   * is a path to an image file inside the package
-  * Supported formats - jpg, png
+  * Supported formats - jpg, jpeg, png
   * the user will need to ensure the image file is packed by adding a files element.
 E.g. `<file src="image\icon.png" target="" />`
 * If `icon.png` or `icon.jpg` is present at the folder/project root, and icon property is not present in the nuspec/project file, nuget pack should pack that file as the package icon.
 * Browse from NuGet.org